-Overall, understanding what makes you smoke can help you avoid it when you quit.
-Aside from the habits mentioned above, you may find your feelings or emotions are connected to smoking, so you reach for a cigarette for comfort when you’re sad or angry, or for something to do when you’re bored or wanting to cover up uncomfortable feelings.
+Understanding what makes you smoke can help you avoid it when you quit.
+As well as your habits, you may find your feelings or emotions are connected to smoking.
+You may reach for a cigarette or vape for comfort when you’re sad or angry or for something to do when you’re bored or wanting to cover up uncomfortable feelings.

 Certain social situations may also be a trigger.
-Going to a party or social gathering, going to the pub, or having friends over may become difficult to deal with when you initially quit.
-Not only does your brain create cravings as a result of remembering you smoking in those situations, you may also be surrounded by others who are smoking.
+Going to a party or social gathering, going to the pub, or having friends over may become difficult situations when you first quit.
+Your brain creates cravings as a result of remembering you have smoked in those situations before.
+You may also be surrounded by others who are smoking.

 Make a quit diary